We will not be turned aroundFrom “The Hill We Climb” by Amanda Gorman, National Poet Laureate.

 Equity & Anti-Racism Resources

 Thank you to many WCAAP members who have shared resources to improve our understanding of the effects of racism on child and family well-being and how we can play a role in dismantling racist systems.
 We offer the resources here as a starting point.
-If you are interested to contribute a few words about a resource you have utilized please let us know.
+If you would like to share a resource you have utilized please let us know.

 - AAP: Traumatic Impact of Racism on Young People